 “The men tried to haul the youth away, but the lad’s father appeared before they could,” he said.
 “A fight has broken out and a crowd is forming.
 They appear divided on whether or not the boy should face justice, and its turning ugly.”
 He reached in for my hand.
-“There have been riots in this neighborhood recently, and we don’t want to be caught up in another.
+“There have been riots in nearby neighborhoods recently.
+We don’t want to be caught up in another.
 A fancy brougham like this would make a good target for their rage.”

 I slipped my hand into his and let him help me down.
 The other “footman” was nearly as large, and once Haydar joined us, I was surrounded by an impenetrable wall of flesh.
 Though I couldn’t see what was happening in the street beyond, I could hear it.
 Shouts echoed off the brick facades of the buildings.
 Voices cried out in anger.
 Beneath it all, a low, angry hum was beginning to build, like a hive of bees had been kicked over and a swarm was forming.

 Riots had become increasingly common in the city.
 With such a burgeoning population, housing was scarce, food was expensive, and access to clean water was limited.
-It was said the French Revolution was started because of the price of bread, and though that was an oversimplification of what had happened, it was the skyrocketing price of it that acted as the last drop of water needed to overrun the floodgates.
-If we weren’t careful, our own monarchy might be at risk of toppling for the same reason.
+It was said that the French Revolution broke out over the price of bread, and though that was an oversimplification of what had happened, it was true that the skyrocketing price of food had acted as the last drop of water needed to overrun the floodgates.
+If we weren’t careful, our own monarchy might soon be at risk of toppling for the same reason.
 People needed the basic necessities for life: food, water, shelter.
-Already there were programs being developed within Parliament to see to it that the poor had better access to these things.
+Already there were programs being developed within Parliament to ensure that the poor had better access to these things.
 But would they be implemented in time?

 Adnan shifted to the right, and I caught a glimpse of angry faces in the gap that opened up between him and Haydar.
 The craic-filled crowd I had glimpsed just a few moments earlier was gone.

 I frowned, thinking back.
-Perhaps I had been too distracted by my thoughts and hadn’t looked close enough at their faces.
-Perhaps this hadn’t been a lively, welcoming street at all.
-The vendors may have been yelling at each other instead of over.
-The women who haggled with them might have appeared harangued.
-The men moving to and from the factory exhausted and embittered.
+Perhaps I had been too distracted by my thoughts and hadn’t looked close enough at my surroundings.
+Perhaps this hadn’t been a lively, welcoming street at all: the vendors may have been yelling at each other instead of over; the women who haggled with them might have appeared harangued; the men moving to and from the factory exhausted and embittered.
 No wonder Adnan and Haydar had been on high alert since we’d left my brother’s.